Keith-PVL/keithmcintosh.github.io/_posts/2016-03-15-cultural-earthquakes.md

 Come home quick and safe K Dog.
 We miss you.

 That's my rant over for the morning.
 Deep breath out.
-Thanks for listening, and if all those earthquakes get a little too much for you, come with me now:  *tropical island* *mojito* *young Jack Kerouc* *SERENITY NOW*
+Thanks for listening, and if all those earthquakes get a little too much for you, come with me now:  *tropical island*, *mojito*, *young Jack Kerouc*, *SERENITY NOW*.

 <img class="photo-horiz" src="http://www.abc.net.au/news/image/3694454-3x2-700x467.jpg" />